 The Practice Bowl, scheduled for November 24, 2020, 5-7pm (ET), will provide students with a space to experience their first Ethics Bowl in a low stakes environment in order to prepare for the official Bowl in December.
 UNC Coaches will moderate matches and serve as judges to provide students with feedback on their arguments.
 Registered NHSEBBridge Teams can RSVP here.

 The NHSEBBridge Ethics Bowl on December 5 will be an official NHSEB Regional Bowl.
 Teams will be joined by moderators and expert judges from UNC and from the wider NHSEB community across the country.
 The winner of the Bridge Ethics Bowl will advance to playoff matches in February for a chance to receive a bid for Nationals, scheduled for next April.
-This event is scheduled to take place online using NHSEB’s new match administration platform on December 5.
-More information and a detailed itinerary will be released later this Fall.
+This event is scheduled to take place online using NHSEBOne, our new match administration platform.
+Detailed information and a full itinerary, here.

 Director, National High School Ethics Bowl